jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 * Avoid giving too much away

 My family has the fortune of having a slightly paranoid techie as a member, and since the marijuana-jail incident I've versed them all on the value of a secret word.
-If any of us call, asking for money, for emergency help, or to save we've been kidnapped, we have a secret word we all expect to hear.
+If any of us call, asking for money, for emergency help, or to say we've been kidnapped, we have a secret word we all expect to hear.
 For example, if I get a call from my brother that he's in a Guatemala holding cell, while I would be alarmed, unless he screams "Marsupial, marsupial, marsupial!"
 I would be wary that this may be an elaborate fake targeting me or my family.
 I highly recommend every family discuss ahead of time a secret word, and ensure they don't tell anyone else about it.